calipho-sib/nextprot-docs/help/advanced-search.md

 ##Sharing a query

-The URL for your own query can be used to share it with anyone (there is no need to login to launch it).
+The URL for your own query can be used to share it with anyone (there is no need to log in to launch it).